 As one would expect the name was scattered throughout ancient England.
 Ralph le Abbe was found in Devon as was William del Abbay.
 In Lancashire, Robert del Abbay was listed there in 1332.

 William filius Abi was recorded in Buckinghamshire, 1273.
 Willelmus Abson of Yorkshire, was listed in the Yorkshire Poll Tax of 1379.
 John Abbys was documented in County Norfolk in the year 1480.

 London records list Ralph le Abbe in the Pipe Rolls of 1177 and in Cornwall, John Abby was listed there in 1297.
 William del Abbay was a Freeman of York in 1283.

 Early History of the Abys family

-Another 154 words (11 lines of text) covering the years 1219 and 1370 are included under the topic Early Abys History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abys research.
+Another 69 words (5 lines of text) covering the years 1219 and 1370 are included under the topic Early Abys History in all our PDF Extended History products and printed products wherever possible.